EdenWise/hjcrc/HJCSIC_part1.md

 * Jacob's taking of Esau's inheritance means: He took Esau's leadership as first-born away.
 The older brother has greater experience, a better perspective from the jungle that he has chopped away.
 By Jacob flooding (one-ing), joining heaven he becomes the authority.
 He continues to antagonize Esau and is rewarded for it.
 From this antagonizing he get god-isms, Jew support mechanisms (e.g. burning the barn...) which he can dole out to people to get them saved.
 Jacob creates Israel this way, a female-led nation, a contender to Judah.
 Jacob the father of a nation.
 Esau gets lost in the wilderness---for possibly the rest of his life (I am surmising that even Jacob's son Isaac may referring to Esau and being asked to sacrifice him).
 Left behind, a messiah.
 All saved people ignore him, laugh at him.
 He may die.
 I am the only person in history that may know this.
 * Ruth is Bathsheba
 * Jesus is a conglomeration of messiah stories.
 They are meant to demonstrate the new "right" policy.
 It is likely most based on Paul who was likely the one given up as a baby.
-This sacrifice got the Jews very sexcited.
+This sacrifice got the Jews very excited.

 ## 25 and 28 Please Please Tell Me Pyrite from the Jews (Rather Than The Saved Taking More...)